lyteword/chspurgeon-tod/volume-7/psalm-137.md

 **Verse 7.** *Remember, O LORD, the children of Edom*, etc. The Jews were their brethren: Ob 1:10 Am 1:11.
 They were their neighbours, Idumea and Judea bordered upon one another: Mr 3:8.
 They were confederates with the Jews (Jer 27:3: an Edomitish ambassador was at Jerusalem), who, together with the ambassadors of the other kings there mentioned, were strengthening themselves with Zedekiah against Nebuchadnezzar; see Ob 1:7.
 For them, therefore to revenge themselves for former wrongs done them upon the Jews, and that in the day of their calamity, this made their sin exceedingly sinful— *William Greenhill,* 1591-1677.

-**Verse 7.** *Remember, O LORD, the, children of Edom*, etc. Or all kinds of evil speaking against our brother, this sin of Edom, to sharpen an enemy against our brother in the day of his sorrow and distress, this opening of the mouth wide against him, to exult over him in his calamity, is most barbarous and unchristian....Observe how the cruelty of the Edomites is aggravated by this time; the most woeful time that ever Jerusalem had, called therefore *the day of Jerusalem.* When all things conspired to make their sorrow full, then, in the anguish and fit of their mortal disease, then did Edom arm his eye, his tongue his heart, his hand, and join all those with the enemy against his brother.
+**Verse 7.** *Remember, O LORD, the, children of Edom*, etc. Or all kinds of evil speaking against our brother, this sin of Edom, to sharpen an enemy against our brother in the day of his sorrow and distress, this opening of the mouth wide against him, to exult over him in his calamity, is most barbarous and unchristian....
+Observe how the cruelty of the Edomites is aggravated by this time; the most woeful time that ever Jerusalem had, called therefore *the day of Jerusalem.* When all things conspired to make their sorrow full, then, in the anguish and fit of their mortal disease, then did Edom arm his eye, his tongue his heart, his hand, and join all those with the enemy against his brother.
 Learn, that God taketh notice not only what we do against another, but *when* ;for he will set these things in order before us; for the God of mercy cannot abide cruelty.— *Edward Marbury,* 1649.

 **Verse 7.** *Remember, O Loud, the children of Edom.* Edom shall be remembered for the mischievous counsel he gave; and the daughter of Babylon shall be for ever razed out of memory for razing Jerusalem to the ground.
 And let all the secret and open enemies of God's church take heed how they employ their tongues and hands against God's secret ones: they that presume to do either may here read their fatal doom written in the *dust* of Edom, and in the *ashes* of Babylon.— *Daniel Featley* (1582-1645), *in "Clavis Mystica."*